wahidrahim/Carpet/readme.md

----
-title: How to use Carpet blog engine
-date: Feb 22, 2016
-tags:
-  - carpet
-  - tutorial
-publish: true
----

 Carpet is a simple static blog engine, that lists and views articles written in markdown.

 To use carpet, simply clone it from the git repository from